NikKovIos/AASA-Universal-Links-Information/README.md

 ## Example

 Here is the example of AASA file where root links not opens.
 This is new format of AASA.
-With old format file didn't work and didn't refirect me.
+With old format file didn't work and didn't redirect me.

 ```json
 {